junxit/us-congress-bills-112/metadata.md

 - 2011-05-26 — Senate amendment agreed to: Amendment SA 388 agreed to in Senate by Unanimous Consent.
 - 2011-05-26 — Senate amendment proposed (on the floor): Amendment SA 388 proposed by Senator Klobuchar for Senator Murray.(consideration: CR S3461; text: CR S3461)
 - 2011-05-26 — Senate amendment submitted
+- 2011-05-27 — Message on Senate action sent to the House.
+- 2011-05-27 — Received in the House.
+- 2011-05-27 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2011-05-27 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Armed Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.